Parenting tips

 An example of another approach is using a statement like this;

 It’s OK, I will be in my room.
-When you’re ready to talk, just ring the bell.
+When you’re ready to talk, ring the bell.

-7.Always be available and ready to listen:
+7. Always be available and ready to listen:

-Coming back from work and having a hectic day, then being welcomed with questions or trying to start a conversation, could be really overwhelming.
+Coming back from work and having a hectic day, then being welcomed with questions or trying to start a conversation, could be overwhelming.
 This could make you shut your child, yell, or even use a harsh word.

 There are better ways to handle such situations.
-Instead of halting a conversation that could open up to you what your child is passing through at the moment, being an avenue to instill your value in your child, rather Use a more positive response;
+Instead of halting a conversation that could open up to you what your child is going through at the moment, being an avenue to instill your value in your child, rather Use a more positive response;

 Be specific with the time you’d be ready to talk.
 This would be more effective to give your child a sense of value.

-8.Don’t always cast a blame on your child:
+8. Don’t always cast a blame on your child:

-If you’re the type of parent that is very quick to blame your child for his or her mistakes, you are only giving your child the wrong signal that you’re not the best person to talk to.
+If you’re the type of parent who is very quick to blame your child for his or her mistakes, you are only giving your child the wrong signal that you’re not the best person to talk to.

 You must avoid the urge to blame.